UPPMAX/programming_formalisms/docs/project_start/startup.md

    - Let's start in that end and be prepared.
    - The following steps can be very valuable for you in a couple of months as well as you revisit your code and don't know what it does or why you did this and that.

+## Before we continue we need to configure Git

+!!!
+Attention
+    - Start your terminal of choice

+!!! note "Pre-requirements

+    -  **Git and GitHub should be configured prior to the course**
+        - Test: ``ssh -T git@github.com``
+        - Output should be something like this: ``Hi bclaremar!
+You've successfully authenticated, but GitHub does not provide shell access.``
+    -  Being comfortable with the command line.
+No expertise is required, but the lesson will be mostly taken from the command line.
+    -  Students should be familiar with using a **text editor** on their system.
+    - We hope also that you have already done these steps:

+    ```console
+    $ git config --global user.name "<Your Name>"
+    $ git config --global user.email <your GitHub-connected email address>
+    $ git config --global init.defaultBranch "main"
+    $ git config --global core.editor nano
+    ```
+    or replace nano with another editor, like in Windows: ``notepad`` Verify with:
+    ```console
+    $ git config --list
+    ```

 ## A test project started locally
 ### Initial code base
 - Let's say you have some code you have started to work with